thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

     class="img-responsive"
     alt="UX Booth Newsletter - enclosure"
     />
-  <figcaption class="figure-caption">Figure X: UX Booth Newsletter - enclosure </figcaption>
+  <figcaption class="figure-caption">Figure 6: UX Booth Newsletter - enclosure </figcaption>
 </figure>

 ### Navigation ###

 Navigation is arguably one of the most important parts of any site, and also one of the places where enclosure is used most often.
-Finding examples to illustrate this was easy, I just picked the first three logos from Figure X: Enclosure logos.

 First we'll look at ABC's top navigation menu: